tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing.rst

 You can see that the relationship, in terms of scopes, becomes: algorithm > step > sub-step > ...sub-step(s)...

-When evaluating an algorithm's Big-O we need to evaluate each scope as a group.
+When classifying an algorithm's Big-O we need to evaluate each scope within it as a group.
 We start from the innermost scope and reduce outwards to the final scope of the algorithm itself.

 .. admonition:: Fun Fact

-  We are using an algorithm to evaluate and classify other algorithms!
+  We use an algorithm to evaluate and classify other algorithms!

 #. **count**: classify and sum the Big-O of each operation of the inner scope
 #. **reduce**: multiply the sum of the inner scope with the Big-O of its outer operation
-#. repeat this process until reaching the outermost scope
+#. repeat these steps for each scope in the algorithm
+#. **cancel**:

 As a final step we **cancel** out terms that have a negligible effect on the growth rate.
 The result, in Big-O Notation, is the classification of the algorithm.